Domino (horse): Honors

 Domino was one of the first handful of horses inducted into the National Museum of Racing and Hall of Fame in 1955.
 His owner had his headstone engraved: "Here lies the fleetest runner the American turf has ever known, and the gamest and most generous of horses."

 Pedigree

+Domino is inbred 3S x 4D x 4D to the stallion Lexington, meaning that he appears third generation once on the sire side of his pedigree, and fourth generation twice on the dam side of his pedigree.

+Domino is inbred 4S x 5D x 5D x 5D to the stallion Boston, meaning that he appears fourth generation once on the sire side of his pedigree, and fifth generation thrice (via Lexington twice and Lecomte once) on the dam side of his pedigree.

+Domino is inbred 4D x 5D to the mare Reel, meaning that she appears fourth generation and fifth generation (via Lecomte) on the dam side of his pedigree.